-Diversity: It is my intent to present material and activities that are respectful of diversity.
-It is also my intent that students from all perspectives and diverse backgrounds be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
-Your suggestions about how to improve the value of diversity in this course are encouraged and appreciated.
+Inclusivity: It is my intent to present material and activities that are respectful.
+It is also my intent that this course serves students from all perspectives and diverse backgrounds, addressing their learning needs both in and out of the classroom.
+I aim for students' unique experiences and viewpoints to be seen as valuable resources, strengths, and benefits to our collective learning.
+Your suggestions about how to improve the value of inclusivity in this course are encouraged and appreciated.